 James E. Burr Minority Scholarship

 Established in 1987, the Burr fund was named for James E. Burr, an abolitionist who was buried on the grounds of Wheaton College because it was a "place where blacks were treated equally with whites."
 These scholarships are available to students who are at least 1/4 African-, Asian-, Latino-, or Native-American.
-Scholarships are awarded on the basis of academic standing, scholarship essays and need.
-Awards range from $1500-$4000 and are renewable annually.
+The Burr scholarships are 4 year renewable awards that range from $1,500-$4,000.
+Recipients are selected on the basis of academic standing, scholarship essays and need.

 President's Achievement Award